stevenwilliamolthoff/airspace/README.md

 ### The API

 In terms of code, my approach simply prioritizes the ease of writing and using a RESTful API.
 I take full advantage of typed interfaces so very little code is needed.
 I am using TypeORM, which is a great TypeScript ORM.
-Between the routes (`src/routes/operations.ts`) and the model (`src/entities/Operations.ts`),
+Operations are handled by a routes file (`src/routes/operations.ts`) and a model file (`src/entities/Operations.ts`).
+This code is nearly all boilerplate.

 There are four endpoints, each of which do exactly what is expected: